jellekralt/Responsive-Tabs/README.md

 - Keyboard interaction
 - Selection event type (for instance, mouseover)

+If you have good ideas / tips about options / functionality, let me know!

 Credits
 =========
 The idea for this plugin is based on 'Easy Responsive Tabs to Accordion' by samsono (github.com/samsono)